 - Not restricted to specific locations (ie school bus, classroom, & lunchroom)

-- Cyber bullying is often related to offline problems
+- It is often related to offline problems

-- Males and females are equally likely to experience and perpetuate Cyber bullying
+- Males and females are equally likely to experience and perpetuate it

 - Some studies report females experience Cyber bullying at higher rates